filecoin-project/specs/content/systems/filecoin_nodes/repository/ipldstore/_index.md

 # IPLD Store - Local Storage for hash-linked data

-The InterPlanetary Linked Data (IPLD) is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems an protocols.
-It provides a fundamental 'common language' to primitive cryptographic hashing, enabling data to be verifiably referenced and retrieved between two independent protocols.
+InterPlanetary Linked Data (IPLD) is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems and protocols.
+It provides a fundamental 'common language' to primitive cryptographic hashing, enabling data structures to be verifiably referenced and retrieved between two independent protocols.
 For example, a user can reference an IPFS directory in an Ethereum transaction or smart contract.

 IPLD is fundamentally comprised of three layers: